alex-bellon/wikipedia/README.md

 [Dord](https://en.wikipedia.org/wiki/Dord) - a dictionary error in lexicography.
 On July 31, 1931, Austin M. Patterson, the dictionary's chemistry editor, sent in a slip reading "D or d, cont./density."
 This was intended to add "density" to the existing list of words that the letter "D" can abbreviate.
 The phrase "D or d" was misinterpreted as a single, run-together word: Dord.

 [Ghoti](https://en.wikipedia.org/wiki/Ghoti) - a creative respelling of the word fish, used to illustrate irregularities in English spelling and pronunciation.

+[Satiric misspelling](https://en.wikipedia.org/wiki/Satiric_misspelling) - an intentional misspelling of a word, phrase or name for a rhetorical purpose.
+This is often done by replacing a letter with another letter (for example, k replacing c), or symbol (for example, $ replacing s, @ replacing a, or ¢ replacing c).

 ### Words